Defending Those Who Have Been Charged With A DUI in Kansas

 When it comes to a driving under the influence arrest, a fun night out with friends can quickly turn into a nightmare.
 A DUI charge is a serious matter, and it carries serious consequences.
-Not only will you face the potential loss of your driver's license and heavy fines, but you could also wind up behind bars.
+Not only will you face the potential loss of your drivers license and heavy fines, but you could also wind up behind bars.
 The good news is that simply being arrested for DUI doesn't mean that you will be convicted.
-With the right defense attorney, you have the chance to prevail at your trial and avoid a conviction entirely.
-It is no surprise, then, that your choice of defense counsel is an important one.
+With the right Overland Park criminal defense lawyer, you have the chance to prevail at your trial and avoid a conviction entirely.
+It is no surprise, then, that your choice of legal defense counsel is an important one.

 Standardized Field Sobriety Test Practitioner